Don Fornes

 Contractor Success Maturity Model

 Contractor Success is a bold vision with a strong return on investment, but it’s unrealistic to think a GC can achieve this objective in one fell swoop.
-Instead, GCs should develop this standard of excellence through a journey we call the contractor success Maturity Model.
-This journey involves four distinct phases, each building on the previous one and representing increasing sophistication and commitment to full-lifecycle risk mitigation.
+Instead, GCs should develop this standard of excellence through a journey we call the Contractor Success Maturity Model.

 Conclusion

 This guide underscores the importance of viewing prequalification as an ongoing process.
-Through continuous monitoring, re-evaluation, and clear communication, general subcontractors can ensure that prequalification evolves into a dynamic tool for mitigating risks and driving improvement.
+Through continuous monitoring, re-evaluation, and clear communication, GCs can ensure that prequalification evolves into a dynamic tool for mitigating risks and driving improvement.
 Ultimately, these efforts help build a resilient construction ecosystem where safety, quality, and financial stability are prioritized.